baltimorecounty/dotgov-prototype-2.0/README.md

 ### Updating dotgov-components react components

 If you need to make any changes any changes you will need to run `npm run-script build-demo` in order for the prototype to pick up your changes.
 These changes are manual, not automatic like the css changes.

+You will probably need to restart your prototype using `npm start` if it is already running.